Living in safe, secure communities

 How to deal with antisocial behaviour

-We take antisocial behaviour very seriously and are committed to helping you if you are experiencing problems with your neighbours.
-We will work in partnership with the council, the police and other agencies to resolve problems.
-We will try the following options before we consider taking any legal action.
+if you are experiencing problems with your neighbours, we will work with the local council, police and other agencies to resolve them.

 - Mediation: we will offer this to you and your neighbours if you have a dispute with them.